-This sample excel sheet outlines a straightforward process to completing an A/B split test to increase click-through rates (CTR).
+This sample Excel sheet outlines a straightforward process for completing an A/B split test to increase click-through rates (CTR).
 Split testing is a simple tool that can improve the performance of your email marketing campaigns and online pay-per-click (PPC) campaigns.
-It’s a tool that can be used across all of your digital marketing initiatives.
+It's a tool that can be used across all your digital marketing initiatives.

 You can use split testing to increase conversion rates on your website’s traffic or to improve your revenue as an online publisher.

 You then make one change at a time and measure the impact of that change on CTR.
-However, it’s important that you only make one change at a time, and then measure the increase or decrease in CTR, before making additional changes.
+However, it's crucial that you only make one change at a time and then measure the increase or decrease in CTR before making additional changes.

 This is where most individuals make mistakes.
-Instead of making a single change, they end up making two or more changes in one interval.
-Unfortunately, they are never able to pinpoint which of the changes lead to an increase or decrease in CTR.
+Instead of making a single change, they make two or more changes in one interval.
+Unfortunately, they can never pinpoint which changes lead to an increase or decrease in CTR.
 Instead, they are left to their own assumptions.

 Example A/B Split Test

-Let’s assume your company wants to improve the performance of a given email marketing campaign.
-Every single month, you send this email campaign to 10,000 email recipients or potential customers.
-Your focus is to increase your CTR and drive more traffic to your company’s website.
+Let's assume your company wants to improve the performance of a given email marketing campaign.
+You send this email campaign to 10,000 email recipients or potential customers every month.
+Your focus is to increase your CTR and drive more traffic to your company's website.

 Month #1: